Drake Revealed Possible Reason For Breakup With Rihanna & JLo

-Drake is reportedly single again which means that he isn’t dating Jennifer Lopez nor reunited with Rihanna.
-His romance with the two women was highly publicized but they were short-lived too.
+Drake is reportedly single again, which means that he isn’t dating Jennifer Lopez nor reunited with Rihanna.
+His romance with the two women was highly publicized, but they were short-lived, too.
 Many people were wondering what went wrong with his relationship with the 47-year-old actress and the 29-year-old singer.

 During one of his shows in Europe, the Canadian rapper may have finally revealed the reason for his break ups.
 According to Life & Style, Drake informed the audience that he is single and may have commitment issues after giving a shout out to a couple who have been together for seven years.